by Texas Homesteader ~

 Our guest bathroom has only one tiny up-high window.
 Although I love the light green-tea color we painted this bathroom, it does darken this small room a bit.
-Especially since there’s such a small window in this room offering the only light.
+Especially since there’s such a small window in this room offering the only natural light.

 So to provide the privacy needed we’d added mini blinds to the window as well.